McCain Foods: 2020s

+Controversy

+In 2026, McCain Foods faced a campaign by the animal protection organization Animal Equality over the use of eggs from caged hens in Brazil.
+The campaign focused on Forno de Minas, a Brazilian company owned by McCain, which had committed in 2018 to sourcing cage-free eggs in Brazil by 2025.
+McCain's 2025 Sustainability Report stated that the company had achieved its global commitment to source 100% cage-free eggs by 2025, while also stating that Forno de Minas had not met its Brazilian target and that its transition to cage-free egg sourcing had been extended to 2030.
+The discrepancy between McCain's global reporting and the delayed Brazilian target became a focus of the campaign.

+The campaign received coverage in Canada in July 2026, when Global News reported on the criticism of McCain's cage-free commitment in Brazil and the company's response.

 UK operations

 McCain Foods' UK subsidiary has a factory in Scarborough, North Yorkshire; the subsidiary sponsored the former football stadium in the town until the football team was dissolved on June 20, 2007.
 There is also a plant at Whittlesey, Cambridgeshire, and a cold store in Easton, Lincolnshire.

 A legal case in which McCain Foods (GB) Ltd sued Eco-Tec (Europe) Ltd. was decided by the High Court in 2011.
 McCain had ordered a system intended to remove hydrogen sulphide from biogas produced in its waste water treatment plant, which would allow the gas to produce power and heat for the Whittlesey plant.
 The system proved to be "impossible to commission successfully" and so McCain sued for compensation.
 The court's ruling confirmed that Eco-Tec were in breach of their contract.
 Legally, the court took a broadly inclusive approach to the scope of the losses incurred by McCain and the damages due to them, declining to treat a number of items as "consequential losses" for which Eco-Tec sought protection under a contractual exclusion clause.